Sibghatullah-Laghari/ULSM-Lab-Barcode-System/README.md

-# ULSM Lab Barcode Management Utility
+# ULSM Lab Barcode Management Utility:

 A lightweight Java application designed to generate, decode, and manage laboratory sample barcode information in a structured and reliable manner. so, management become easy and also record can be digital and online.

-## Introduction
+## Introduction:

 This project serves as a foundation for laboratory barcode processing by allowing users to: